gilleskratzer/blog/content/home/about.md

 +++

-# Biography

-I am a PhD student at Zurich University in the applied statistics group.
-My research interests includes Multivariate and Bayesian analysis, systems epidemiology analysis, software developments and open research.
-After working several years in clinical research at different positions, I decided to enhance my education in Physics by doing a master degree in Biostatistics at Zurich University.
-Then I continue my education in statistics with a PhD in epidemiology.
-Beside my research I am the maintainer of the statistical consulting service of the UZH.

-Full <a href = "https://curriculum.netlify.com/" target="_blank"> digital CV</a>.

 # About me

+I like to call myself data engineer.
+It is a way for me to mix my engineer degree in Physics with my degree in Biostatistics.
+I like to take a problem and to bring a practical solution.
+I like the machine learning approches which I found very powerful and have hugh potential for solving proactical challenges in data analysis.
+But I try to not forget that this is in fact rebranding of statistics methods.

 I yell at people who said "Statistics can be made to prove anything ...".
 Unfortunately, statistics are used much like a drunk man uses a lamppost: for support, not illumination.
 I invest a lot of time devellopping tools for data visualisation and try to communicate them.
 In my work, I try to convince clients and colloborators that more than 50% of a statistician job is actually to try to represent data ... and the modelling/inference part comes after.

 Beside statistics, I believe that [wikipedia](https://www.wikipedia.org/) is one of the most *impressive* *collective* effort of the Humanity.
 I am a big fan of [github](https://github.com/).
 To ease the pressure, I like to do rock climbing, squash, yoga and running.

+# Biography

+I am a PhD student at Zurich University in the [applied statistics group](https://www.math.uzh.ch/as/).
+My research interests includes Multivariate and Bayesian analysis, systems epidemiology analysis, software developments and open research.
+After working several years in clinical research at different positions, I decided to enhance my education in Physics by doing a master degree in Biostatistics at Zurich University.
+Then I continue my education in statistics with a PhD in epidemiology and biostatistics.
+Beside my research activities, I am the maintainer of the statistical [consulting service](https://www.math.uzh.ch/as/index.php?id=consulting_as) for the members of the Faculty of Science of the UZH.

+Full <a href = "https://curriculum.netlify.com/" target="_blank"> digital CV</a>.